waseem-medhat/blog/content/posts/elixir-the-only-sane-choice.md

 This concludes my long essay about my newfound excitement for Elixir: a language that is functional (but accessible), simple (but powerful), well-documented, and overall very fun to work with.
-I am looking forward to using it more, and I plan to develop and maintain multiple open-source projects with it, and of course I am gonna rave about it in future articles.
+I am nowhere near mastering the language yet, so I have a lot to explore and dive deep into, whether it is the language itself or the underlying Erlang VM patterns for concurrency and fault-tolerance.
+But I am looking forward to doing all that, and I plan to develop and maintain multiple open-source projects with it, and of course I am gonna rave about it in future articles.

 Thank you for reading!